-But instead of having a spiritual pilgrimage to Machu Picchu, we had an expensive failure on attempting to hike the Inca Trail.
+But instead of having a spiritual pilgrimage, we had an expensive failure on attempting to hike the Inca Trail.
 Instead of hiking to Machu Picchu, we turned around and hiked back after the first day.
 Here’s why.

 Table of Contents